tinacms/tina.io/content/docs/self-hosted/git-provider/make-your-own.md

 ## Example

-Here is the source code for the [Github Git Provider](/docs/self-hosted/git-provider/github).
+Here is the source code for the [GitHub Git Provider](/docs/self-hosted/git-provider/github).
 It is a good example of how to implement the `GitProvider` interface.

 ```ts
 import { Octokit } from '@octokit/rest'